jeremywillans/ha-rest980-roomba/README.md

 I have tried to map as many of the reported statuses, however I occasionally get an "Unknown" in the logs, if you work out another state, please post it up!

+I have included notification options (with optional inclusion of the map for IOS users), these can be deleted from vacuum.yaml if not needed

 **Notes:**
 - Make sure you **remove** any trailing commas from the regions when copying them into the secrets file!
 - The input_booleans and input_text entries all start with vacuum as this is used in the templates for correct mapping in lovelace

 > [secrets.yaml](https://github.com/jeremywillans/ha-rest980-roomba/blob/master/secrets.yaml)
 > [vacuum.yaml](https://github.com/jeremywillans/ha-rest980-roomba/blob/master/vacuum.yaml)

+You will **NEED** to update the following items to match the rooms you have used
+- Secret, Input Boolean and Input Text per room/zone
+- Group "Vacuum_Rooms"
+- Automation "Vacuum Add Rooms for Cleaning" Ttrigger entities
+- Automation "Vacuum Remove Rooms for Cleaning" trigger entities

 ### Step 7: Configure Map Options